- 86 conservancies cover 20.2% of Namibia’s land

 Remarkable wildlife recoveries have taken place due to efforts by government, conservation NGOs and conservancies to minimise poaching and ensure the sustainable use of wildlife.

-Elephant numbers have grown from a low of 7,000 to over 23,600.
+Namibia’s elephant population grew from around 7,600 to around 23,600 between 1995 and 2016 according to aerial survey data.
 Lions have increased in range and numbers.
 The black rhino population has increased from around 65 to the largest free-roaming population in the world.
 Precise numbers are not published.

 Game counts indicate that springbok, gemsbok and mountain zebra populations increased over 10 times between 1982 and the early 2000s, then stabilised for a decade.
 Since 2012 a combination of factors has resulted in a reduction of game numbers in areas surveyed: drought, animals moving out of the survey areas, and suspected poaching.